AEW Dynamite preview: The St. Patrick's Day Slam lineup - Pro Wrestling Dot Net

 -Cody Rhodes vs. Penta El Zero Miedo.

--Marq Quen, Isiah Kassidy, The Butcher, and The Blade vs. Jurassic Express and Bear Country.
+-Matt Hardy, Marq Quen, Isiah Kassidy, The Butcher, and The Blade vs. Jungle Boy, Luchasaurus, Marko Stunt, and Bear Country in a ten-man tag match.

 -Jade Cargill in action.

-Powell’s POV: Wednesday’s episode will be taped today in Jacksonville, Florida at Daily’s Place.
+Powell’s POV: Wednesday’s episode was taped on Thursday in Jacksonville, Florida at Daily’s Place.
 Join Jake Barnett for his live review of Dynamite on Wednesdays at 7CT/8ET.
 Dot Net Members hear my same night audio reviews after each episode.

 Be the first to comment